Isentia/Coding-Challenge/Software-Engineer-Full-Stack-JavaScript-Coding-Challenge.md

 You can use the [Twitter Bootstrap](http://getbootstrap.com/) to make your application look good.

 Bonus point, if you deploy the app as a public site using Amazon EC2 instance.

+Mock screen is attached below , this is just for reference , Candidate must use his/her mind of presecption to give descent look to the solution.